SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

-As shown in Figure \ref{fig:8}, scene (a) is a tree species classification task, which shows that SpecAware, UNetFormer, and SpectralEarth perform well on the Goldenrain tree class.
-Scene (b) contains two kinds of water bamboo at different growth stages, where the predictions from ABCNet, UM2Former, and HyperSIGMA are fragmented and confused.
-In the rural residential example (c), the segmentation of SpecAware is the most intact, whereas SpectralEarth confuses asphalt road with building.
+As shown in Figure~\ref{fig:Seg_res2}, scene (a) is a tree species classification task, which shows that SpecAware, UNetFormer, and SpectralEarth perform well on the Goldenrain tree class.
+Scene (b) contains two varieties of water bamboo at different growth stages, where the predictions from ABCNet, UM2Former, and HyperSIGMA are fragmented and inconsistent.
+In the rural residential example (c), the segmentation of SpecAware is the most spatially coherent, whereas some models confuse asphalt road with building.
 In the greenhouse scene (d), the ABCNet, FreeNet, and HyperSIGMA models mislabel the greenhouse as cement road.

 The WHU-H$^2$SR dataset is the largest of the three LULC classification benchmarks in both scale and geographic coverage, focusing primarily on rural scenes.
-On this dataset, the proposed SpecAware model achieves the highest OA of 89.72\% and ranks first in five out of the eight land-cover classes.
-Compared to the runner-up model, SpectralEarth, the proposed SpecAware is 2.41 percentage points higher in OA and 5.21 percentage points higher in mIoU.
+On this dataset, the proposed SpecAware model achieves the highest OA of 89.72\% and mIoU of 67.44\%, which obtains scores that are 2.12\% to 7.71\% higher in OA and 4.52\% to 13.59\% in mIoU, compared with other methods.
 For a semantic segmentation task, the higher mIoU score suggests that the SpecAware model has a more balanced performance across all the land-cover classes.

-Figure \ref{fig:9} displays the qualitative semantic segmentation results of the various models on the WHU-H$^2$SR dataset.
+Figure \ref{fig:Seg_res3} displays the qualitative semantic segmentation results of the various models on the WHU-H$^2$SR dataset.
 The results again illustrate the complexity of the greenhouse class, particularly those with varying colors.
 In scenes (a) and (d), while many of the models struggle, the proposed SpecAware model provides a more complete segmentation of the greenhouse structures.
 In scene (b), several models, e.g., ABCNet and FreeNet, confuse grassland with other classes.
-Although SpectralEarth correctly classifies the type, its segmentation is fragmented.
+Although HyperSIGMA correctly classifies the type, its segmentation is fragmented.
 Scene (c) demonstrates the impact of shadows, causing some of the models to misclassify dry farmland as buildings or water.
 In general, SpecAware again generates the most intact and accurate results.